Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Edge-injective functions and generic edge-labelings: first properties

-In this section we analyze how to compute $\rank M^{\mathsf{ext}}$.
-Our tools are combinatorial and topological in nature.
+In this section, we use both combinatorial and topological tools for preliminary calculations of $\rank M^{\mathsf{ext}}$.
 We begin by defining generic edge labels for a graph $G$ in Section~\ref{section.generic}, which basically means that the rank of $M^{\mathsf{ext}}$ is maximal.
 In Section~\ref{section.edge injective}, we then analyze the determinant of the maximal square submatrix of $M^{\mathsf{ext}}$ in terms of edge-injective functions on the graph $G$, which are assignments of directions of the edges in the dual graph $G^\star$ satisfying certain properties.
-In Section~\ref{section.contractible}, we show that we can contract certain subsets of faces $S$ of the graph $G$ without changing the dimension of the splines on $(G,\ell)$ if the edge labels are generic and $e_S - 3f_S \leqslant 0$.
-This leads to the notation of minimal contractible subsets of edges.
-We study the conditions under which edge-injective functions exist in Section~\ref{section.existence} and show how to construct all edge-injective functions by reversing cycles in Section~\ref{section.all edge injective}.
-In Section~\ref{section.counting} we analyze structural properties of $G^\star$, which help us to prove in Section~\ref{section.existence generic} that generic edge labels exist for minimal contractible graphs.
-We conclude in Section~\ref{section.algorithm} with the description of the algorithm on how to compute the dimension of splines of degree two even for non-generic graphs.
+We then give essential decomposition results showing how the notion of contractibility from Section~\ref{section.contractible} can be used with edge-injective functions to reduce our problem to computing the rank of $M^{\mathsf{ext}}$ for graphs that do not contain any contractible subsets of faces.